Classes of United States senators: Addition of new states to the Union

-When a new state is admitted to the Union, its two senators have terms that correspond to those of two different classes.
-Which two classes is determined by a scheme that keeps the three classes as close to the same size as possible; one that avoids the largest class differing by more than one senator from the smallest class.
-A random draw determines which new senator enters which of the classes selected to be expanded.
-This means at least one of any new state's first pair of senators has a term of more than two and up to six years, and the other has a term that is either two or four years shorter.
+When a new state is admitted to the Union, its two senators are placed into separate classes.
+Which two classes are determined by a scheme that keeps the three classes as close to the same size as possible, so that the largest class never differs by more than one senator from the smallest class.
+A random draw determined which new senator enters which of the classes selected to be expanded.
+This means at least one of any new state's first pair of senators had a term of more than 2 and up to 6 years and the other had a term that was 2 or 4 years shorter.

-New York, which held its first Senate elections in July 1789, was the first state to undergo this process after the original May 1789 draw by the first Senate.
+New York, which held its first Senate elections in July 1789, was the first state to undergo this process after the original May 1789 draw by the Senate of the 1st Congress.
 Among the new senators, Philip Schuyler drew the lot for class 1 (whose term would end in 1791) while Rufus King drew class 3 (whose term would end in 1795).
-This made class 1 have 8 senators while classes 2 and 3 have 7 senators each.
+This made class 1 have 8 senators while classes 2 and 3 had 7 senators each.
 North Carolina was then assigned classes 2 and 3 after holding its first Senate elections in November 1789, making all three classes have 8 seats each.

-When the last state, Hawaii, was admitted in 1959, its first Senate elections had candidates run either for "seat A" or "seat B".
-The new senators Hiram Fong and Oren E. Long, in a process managed by the Secretary of the Senate, drew lots to determine which of the two would join the class 1 (whose term would end in five-and-a-half years), and which would join class 3 (whose term would end in three-and-a-half years).

-Should a 51st state be admitted, it would receive senators in classes 1 and 2, at which point all three classes would have 34 senators.
+When the newest state, Hawaii, was admitted in 1959, its first Senate elections had candidates run either for "seat A" or "B".
+The new senators, Hiram Fong and Oren E. Long, in a process managed by the Secretary of the Senate, drew lots to determine which of the two would join class 1 (whose term would end in five-and-a-half years), and which would join class 3 (whose term would end in three-and-a-half years).
+If a 51st state is admitted, it will receive senators in classes 1 and 2, at which point all three classes would have 34 senators.